 Every time we leave we feel like we didn't have enough time eventhough, we do have a sense of peace and calm that not just the ocean gives you, but what being at a small ocean town on the Oregon coast offers.
 We enjoy every moment of making new memories and revisiting the old ones.
 As we drive out of town we always are talking about what a fantastic time we had and immediately start plannning the next trip!

-WHERE TO STAY: If you don't want to camp and all of the yurts are reserved we have had really good luck with Airbnb.
-Also, the Bandon Inn is very reasonably priced, the rooms are clean and you are right by Old Town so we could walk to all of our favorite spots PLUS, you get a beautiful view of the ocean if you are lucky enough to get a balcony!
+WHERE ELSE YOU CAN STAY: If you don't want to camp and all of the yurts are reserved we have stayed at the Bandon Inn.
+It is very reasonably priced, the rooms are clean and you are right by Old Town , so we could walk to all of our favorite spots PLUS, you get a beautiful view of the ocean if you are lucky enough to get a balcony!

 Also the Bandon Beach Motel is ideally located right above Face Rock wayside with gorgeous views and a direct path down to the beach.
 Located on Portland Avenue you are really close to a number of beaches if you want to venture out.